-where_prec Described above integer where_coordinates Described above string(9999) where_description Described above text adm_1 Described above string(9999) adm_2 Described above string(9999) latitude Latitude (in decimal degrees) numeric(9,6) longitude Longitude (in decimal degrees) numeric(9,6) geom_wkt An Open Geospatial Consortium textual representation of the location of each individual point.
+where_prec Described above integer where_coordinates Described above string(9999) adm_1 Described above string(9999) adm_2 Described above string(9999) latitude Latitude (in decimal degrees) numeric(9,6) longitude Longitude (in decimal degrees) numeric(9,6) geom_wkt An Open Geospatial Consortium textual representation of the location of each individual point.
 Formatted as well known text without SRID. string(9999) priogrid_gid The PRIO-grid cell id (gid) in which the event took place.
 Compatibility with PRIO-grid 1 and 2 (Tollefsen, 2012) is assured. integer Warning: We associate every point to the PRIO-grid that contains it, even if the point is in another country than the one officially assigned to the respective PRIO-grid cell through their majority area rule.
 It is your responsibility to make sure the covariates for the PRIO-grid cell are correct for each event.
 Further, for the same reason, DO NOT, under any circumstances, first clip out (subset) PRIO-grid by country before merging with UCDP GED as data loss will certainly occur.
-Refer to your copy of the PRIO-grid for further details on PRIO-grid's majority assignment rule (p.3). country Name of the country in which the event takes place.
-Note that this variable differs from the country variable in the annual UCDP data, which registers the country of the incompatibility/actor and not the country location of the specific events. string(999) region Region where the event took place.
-One of following: {Africa, Americas, Asia, Europe, Middle East} string(999) isocc The ISO 3-letter code of the country where the event takes place. string(3) gwno The Gleditsch and Ward numeric identifier of the country where the event takes place integer gwab The Gleditsch and Ward alphabetic identifier of the country where the event takes place string(3)
+Refer to your copy of the PRIO-grid for further details on PRIO- grid's majority assignment rule (p.3). country Name of the country in which the event takes place.
+Note that this variable differs from the country variable in the annual UCDP data, which registers the country of the incompatibility/actor and not the country location of the specific events. string(999) country_id The Gleditsch and Ward numeric identifier of the country where the event takes place integer region Region where the event took place.
+One of following: {Africa, Americas, Asia, Europe, Middle East} string(999)